-The test is normally available to girls in Essex and from outside the County aged at least eleven years and under twelve years on 31st August 2022 whose parents have registered for them to sit the test with the School by the relevant closing date (see below).
+The test is normally available to girls in Essex and from outside the County aged at least eleven years and under twelve years on 31st August 2023 whose parents have registered for them to sit the test with the School by the relevant closing date (see below).
 Parents seeking a place at the school must also make a formal application to their home Local Authority (LA) by the LA's published closing date of 31st October each year.

-Under age and over age applications (See definitions Appendix 1) are only considered in exceptional circumstances.
 Any girl who is "under age" or "over age" will need to be registered for the CCHS Entrance Test in writing directly with the School Admissions Officer.
 The Admissions Officer will then request the relevant information to support the case and obtain the views of the girl's primary school headteacher at the time of registration to sit the test.
 Please note that the final decision to allow an under age or over age girl to sit the test is at the discretion of the Headteacher of CCHS.
 Girls may only sit the CCHS Entrance Test once.